 | $800,000 | ~$115/mo | ~$230/mo | ~$345/mo | ~$460/mo |

-Two quick callouts on these numbers.
-First, many lenders in 2026 are still offering $2,000 to $4,000 cashback to refinancers — these offers come and go, but when they are running they essentially front-load your saving.
-Second, if your property has appreciated, refinancing at a lower LVR may unlock an even sharper rate — professionals packages and "low-LVR" specials are often 0.15% to 0.30% better than standard rates.
+Two quick notes on the numbers.
+First, several lenders in 2026 are still dangling $2,000 to $3,000 cashback for refinancers — these offers come and go, but when one's running it can wipe out your switching costs entirely.
+Second, if your property has gone up in value, refinancing at a lower loan-to-value ratio (LVR) can unlock an even sharper rate; low-LVR and package deals often sit 0.15% to 0.30% below the standard rate.

-Refinancing is not free.
-But unless you are breaking a fixed rate mid-term, the costs are modest — typically $500 to $2,000 all-in — and lenders routinely waive or rebate most of them through cashback offers.
+Refinancing isn't free, but unless you're breaking a fixed rate mid-term, the costs are modest — typically $500 to $2,000 all-in on a variable loan — and lenders routinely rebate most of it through cashback.

 | Cost | Typical range | Notes |